sahil177795/Sahil_60146411552/README.md

 # Mohamed Sahil Bin Mohamed Salim

-## Senior IT Infrastructure Engineer
+## IT System and Security, Assistant Manager

-> Versatile infrastructure professional with 6+ years of experience in cloud, security, and automation.
-Passionate about continuous learning and rapid technology adoption.
+> Versatile IT professional with 6+ years of progressive experience in infrastructure management, system security, and automation.
+Passionate about continuous learning and rapid technology adoption across diverse IT domains.

 ---